Share

 Later History of the Merpeople

 During the First Federation, the original merpeople species was confined to the resticted Earth.
-However a small group of merpeople was allowed by GAIA to visit the nearby system of Tau Ceti, via the newly constructed Einstein Gate, at the invitation of King Stanley III, in 2491.
+However a small group of merpeople was allowed by GAIA to visit the nearby system of Tau Ceti, at the invitation of King Stanley III, in 2491.
 The oceanographic institute of the Kingdom of Eyre decided to secretly replicate the genome of their visitors, assisted by genetic samples taken from the water in the accommodation they were allocated.
 From this small beginning a new species Homo Novaquaticus was developed.
 This radical new species was intended to live permanently within the water and was the first known clade to finally shed the humanoid form of the previous iterations.
 Due to this project a new diaspora of merpeople occurred as the Novan merpeople were free to emigrate and join the exploration of the galaxy.

 A major settlement of merpeople can be found at Zennor system in Libra, where several clades of merpeople have developed on the worlds of Lamorna, Sennen and Gweek, including the huge whale-like Megaptera species and the Zennorian mermen, famous for their impressive appearance and a common sight at ceremonial aquatic displays throughout the Terragen sphere.